Yves Desmarets: Club career

-Prior to his arrival in Portugal] to sign with Vitória de Guimarães for the 2006–07 season (with the club in the second division, finally winning promotion), Paris-born Desmarets played the vast majority of his career in modest French clubs, never appearing in higher than the third level.
-He quickly became an undisputed starter, contributing with four goals in all 30 Primeira Liga games as the Minho team overachieved for a final third place in his second year, ahead of S.L.
-Benfica.
+Prior to his arrival in Portugal to sign with Vitória de Guimarães for the 2006–07 season (with the club in the second division, finally winning promotion), Paris-born Desmarets played the vast majority of his career in modest French clubs, never appearing in higher than the third level.
+He quickly became an undisputed starter, contributing with four goals in all 30 Primeira Liga games as the Minho team overachieved for a final third place in his second year, ahead of Benfica.

 In June 2010, after only missing four league matches combined in two top level campaigns, adding four goals, 30-year-old Desmarets signed as a free agent for one year with Deportivo de La Coruña in Spain, with an option for another one.
 He only appeared in 12 La Liga games during the season – 693 minutes of action – which finished in relegation.

-After a failed trial with Montreal Impact, Desmarets joined Kerkyra F.C. in Greece for 2011–12, appearing in no official matches.
-In early July 2012, he signed for C.F.
-Os Belenenses on a free transfer.
+After a failed trial with Montreal Impact, Desmarets joined Kerkyra in Greece for 2011–12, appearing in no official matches.
+In early July 2012, he signed for Belenenses on a free transfer.